pawnchain/pawnchain/PRD.md

 ---

-**Document Prepared By**: ForgeChain Development Team
+**Document Prepared By**: PawnChain Development Team
 **Approval Required**: Product Owner, Technical Lead, Compliance Officer
 **Next Review Date**: Quarterly Updates Required

 ---

-*This PRD serves as the authoritative specification for ForgeChain Networks v3.0 and should be referenced for all development, testing, and deployment activities.*
+*This PRD serves as the authoritative specification for PawnChain Networks v3.0 and should be referenced for all development, testing, and deployment activities.*